 - Soft-Spoken Sadist

-- Twin Switch: Saki being injured doesn't mean Flossie isn't perfectly fit, fresh and fine.
-The result in battle looks like a Heroic Second Wind, except Flossie really isn't all that heroic.
+- Twin Switch: Saki being injured doesn't mean Venetia isn't perfectly fit, fresh and fine.
+The result in battle looks like a Heroic Second Wind, except Venetia really isn't all that heroic.

-A girl from the now-defunct Divine Family Amayama, Youha is a dangerous bounty-hunter with very strict turf policies: she lets the thugs in her turf get high bounties, and then she catches them to reap the rewards before setting her turf somewhere else.
-Predicting Akita's attack on Shimogamo weeks in advance, Youha set her turf back in her hometown.
+A girl from the now-defunct Miwayama Divine Family, Audrey is a dangerous bounty-hunter with very strict turf policies: she lets the thugs in her turf get high bounties, and then she catches them to reap the rewards before setting her turf somewhere else.
+Predicting Akita's attack on Shimogamo weeks in advance, Audrey returns to her hometown.

 - Berserk Button: She intensely dislikes waste of any kind.
 She also doesn't take turf-stealing too kindly.